TelegraphResearch/TelegraphResearch/_includes/reports/fobo/market.md

 The selling experience, though simple, has the opportunity to be improved.
 For instance, an official mobile application that allows the capture and upload of images with a listing would increase transparency.

-Finally, currently Craiglist does not currently collect feedback about sellers after the transaction.
+Finally, currently Craigslist does not currently collect feedback about sellers after the transaction.
 Creating a buyer reputation system could make it easier to sell on the website.

 ### Threats

 The main threat against Craigslist is that they are entrenched in so many geographic and product markets that the company is unlikely to respond to smaller threats.
-This means that there is the opportunity for companies to begin eroding the Craiglist market share by targeting a specific vertical in a specific market.
+This means that there is the opportunity for companies to begin eroding the Craigslist market share by targeting a specific vertical in a specific market.

-In addition, Craiglist does not allow bidding.
+In addition, Craigslist does not allow bidding.
 This means that inefficiency in selling exists - specifically, that buyers are responsible for determining the price for their item when buyers may be willing to pay more.